Viswanath-621/Freelancing-Railway-Company-Registration-App/README.md

-# John Doe Railway Company Registration App
+# Railway Company Registration App

 This is a simple React application that demonstrates how to register a company with the John Doe Railway Server API.